ImageIce/clipboard-image-paste/README.md

 `Claude Code does not show an image chip.`

 That is expected for the fast path.
 The plugin pastes a local image path, which Claude Code can read as image input.
 Use native `Alt+V` if you specifically want Claude Code's image-chip paste behavior.

-## Security Notes

-- The plugin reads only the current Windows clipboard image or the first image file from a clipboard file drop.
-- Saved images are local files.
-Delete `.clipboard-images\` or `%TEMP%\clipboard-image-paste\` if you copied sensitive screenshots.
-- The AutoHotkey helper is scoped to terminal processes.
-- This repository should not contain generated clipboard images, release ZIPs, personal screenshots, or local-only artifacts.